waku-org/specs/standards/core/rln-contract.md

 The contract MUST provide the functionalities.

-A membership _holder_ is the entity that controls the secret associated with the respective RLN commitment.
+A membership _holder_ is a role that grants special privileges in the context of membership management.
+Each membership MUST have exactly one holder.
-A membership _keeper_ is the sender (`msg.sender` in Solidity semantics) of the transaction that registered that membership.
+The holder role MUST be assigned at membership registration time to the sender (`msg.sender` in Solidity semantics) of the registration transaction.
-The holder and the keeper MAY be different entities for the same membership.
-When authorizing membership-related requests, the contract SHOULD distinguish between the keeper and non-keepers, and MAY also use additional criteria.
+When authorizing membership-related requests, the contract MUST distinguish between the holder and non-holders, and MAY also use additional criteria.
+The holder MAY be a different entity from the one that controls the secret associated with the respective RLN commitment.

 The contract MUST support transactions sent directly from externally-owned accounts (EOA).
-The contract MAY support transactions sent via a chain of contract calls, in which case the last contract in the call chain MAY be designated as the membership keeper.
+The contract MAY support transactions sent via a chain of contract calls, in which case the last contract in the call chain MAY be designated as the membership holder.
 The contract MAY also support meta-transactions sent via paymasters or relayers, which MAY require additional authentication-related logic.